My grandfather used to tell me a bedtime story of a very rich pearl trader

 This social background is very important so you could understand how Sufism seeped into the bazaars of Baghdad from the meditation cave of Prophet(PBUH) and the zikars of Imam Ali.Ideas go "viral: when the sociological condition is ripe for them.
 The Muslim world suffering under brutal ummwi rulers needed light and guidance.
 Sufi's provided that light in the darkness.

-Hasan, revered for his austerity and support for "renunciation" (zuhd), preached against worldliness and materialism during the early days of the Umayyad Caliphate
+Hasan, revered for his austerity and support for "renunciation" (zuhd), preached against worldliness and materialism during the early days of the Umayyad Caliphate.

 It was during this latter period that he openly began to criticize the policies of the corrupt governors in Iraq, with his passionate sermons casting a "deep impression on his contemporaries.
 His close relationships with Prophet and his companions only strengthened his standing as a teacher and scholar of the Islamic sciences.
+Hasan began to publicly denounce the accumulation of riches by the power hungry descendents of Yazid; and it is said that he personally despised wealth to such a degree that he even "rejected a suitor for his daughter's hand who was famous for his wealth simply because of his riches.

 He developed a wide circle of disciples and students to stop the flow of materiliasm in muslim world and became renowned as a brilliant orator.
 Arab scholars have preserved many of his speeches, letters and aphorisms.
 He made, during his time, the acquaintance of many Sufi saints.
 To some he was a guide, to others a fellow traveler.